Introduction

 - BRUTE: Inflicted by physical trauma (bullets, claws, knives).
 Sufficient damage to a limb can cause bleeding or bone fractures.
 Fractures can occur when a limb has received more than 35 damage, or 50 damage for the chest/head/groin.

-- BURN: Inflicted by acid or fire based weapons, also extremely cold environments.
-Causes a significant amount of pain generation.
+- BURN: Inflicted by acid, incendiary weapons and extremely cold or hot environments.
+Causes a significant amount of pain generation compared to brute damage.

-- TOXIN: Typically caused by drug overdose or damaged kidneys.
+- TOXIN: Typically caused by drug overdose, damaged organs or long exposure to neurotoxin clouds from Boilers.
 Very rare.
 Large amounts of Toxin damage will cause the patient to vomit and stun them for an extended duration.

-- OXYGEN: Typically caused by being in critical health or damaged heart/lungs.
+- OXYGEN: Typically caused by being in critical health or from damaged heart/lungs.
+Can also be caused by being asphyxiated/chocked by another human.

 Permanent Injuries